Gustavolmo/Gustavolmo/README.md

 # 👋 Hey

 - 🔭 Fullstack developer based in Stockholm.
-- 🌱 Currently collaborating on a start-up.
+- 🌱 Currently developing Bootlr.com on my spare time.
 - 👨🏻‍💻 I work as a consultant

 <br>